Differences Between Elastic and Inelastic Demand

 |Meaning||It is the type of product demand which experiences significant change when there is any slight change in the price of the product||It is the type of product demand which is quite sluggish/sticky to a change in the price of the product|

 |Elasticity Quotient||More than equal to one as the change in quantity demandedQuantity DemandedQuantity demanded is the quantity of a particular commodity at a particular price.
 It changes with change in price and does not rely on market equilibrium.Quantity demanded is the quantity of a particular commodity at a particular price.
 It changes with change in price and does not rely on market equilibrium.Quantity demanded is the quantity of a particular commodity at a particular price.
 It changes with change in price and does not rely on market equilibrium. is greater than the change in price||Less than one as the change in quantity demanded is less than the change in price|

 |Curve||The shape of the curve is slightly flatter||The shape of the curve is relatively steeper|

 |Availability of Substitute||Very easily available||Few to no substitute available|

-|Increase in Price||Decrease in total revenue||Increase in total revenue|
+|Increase in Price||The decrease in total revenue||Increase in total revenue|

-|Decrease in Price||Increase in total revenue||Decrease in total revenue|
+|Decrease in Price||Increase in total revenue||A decrease in total revenue|

 |Nature of Products||It is applicable for products in the luxury and comfort segment||It is applicable for necessary products|